who1129/pcd_ground_segmentation/README.md

 # Getting Started
 ## Dataset
 - In This project, Aimmo dataset format is not supproted.
 Only Semantic KITTI dataset can import.
-- Download the [Seamantic KITTI dataset](http://www.semantic-kitti.org/dataset.html) and organize the downloaded files as official directory tree.
+- Download the [Semantic KITTI dataset](http://www.semantic-kitti.org/dataset.html) and organize the downloaded files as official directory tree.
 ```
 dataset
 └── sequences